CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

     ![The screenshot shows the Cosmos DB request charge graph showing recent activity from performance test](media/cosmos-request-charge.png "Recent CosmosDB activity graph")

-    >**Note**: In case if you don't see data on the graph.
-Please set the time range to last 1 hour.
+    >**Note**: In case you don't see data on the graph, please set the time range to last 1 hour.

 14. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.